geeker254/Delani-studio/README.md

     *Duck Duck Go

 ### Behavior Driven Development
-The user interacts with the .
+The user interacts with the site and can input his/her comments in the description section.
+An alert will pop up notifying you of the submission.

 ### Technologies Used